Kharmela Mindanao

 However, be careful not to over-engineer your server.
 It's good to have enough, but we want to ensure we don't get more performance than we'll need.
 It's like buying a gaming PC when you only need a computer for web browsing and email.

-It’s essential for you to consolidate your servers properly to avoid over-engineering.
+You need to consolidate your servers properly to avoid over-engineering.

 For Remote Desktops